tahonen/mysql-digital-ocean-apb/README.md

-# mysql-digital-ocean-apb
-Ansible Playbook Bundle for provisioning MySQL from Digital Ocean
+MySQL on Digital Ocean droplet APB

+Docs coming soon

+## Issues

+1. Add verify role verify that MySQL is running.

+2. Add region as enum to parameters